Xunnamius/hashnav/Docs/Documentation.md

 * A `page` key, which maps to the page/state designator in a hash URI.
 	* `page: 'home2'` means the observer will only activate when the hash URI is on `home2`.
 * A `params` key, which maps to the hash URI's query string (everything after the && -- basically the object returned by calling [getStoredHash()](#PMI-getStoredHash "Jump to it!")).
-	* `params: {object:1, object2:true, magic:'happening', object3:'~'}` means the observer will only activate when the hash URI has `object=1&object2=true&magic=happening` contained somewhere in its query string.
+	* `params: {object:1, object2:true, magic:'happening', object3:'~'}` means the observer will only activate when the hash URI has `object=1&object2=true&magic=happening` contained somewhere in its query string (in any order).

 Pretty simple, 'eh?
 Just remember that the `page` and `params` keys are *required* to exist within your trigger objects.
 If they are missing, your observer will crash.
 Now let's get serious.